France with baby

 Many people don’t think of France as a baby-friendly destination and head to Italy, known for being a baby-loving country, instead.
 However, visiting France with a baby or toddler can be a fantastic experience as you see this stunning country through their eyes.

-When it comes to infrastructure and facilities France isn’t the easiest for babies and little kids, but there’s no shortage of great places to enjoy for families.
+When it comes to infrastructure and facilities France isn’t the easiest for babies and little kids, but there’s no shortage of great places to enjoy.
 French people do get around a lot with their babies, but you just need to adjust your expectations and come prepared.

 Best Places to Visit in France with a Baby

 The best places to visit in France with a baby are places you want to see: there are no bad places in my opinion.
-Paris, Normandy, Provence, French Riviera, French Alps, Alsace – we had a blast everywhere.
+Paris, Normandy, Provence, French Riviera, French Alps, Alsace – we enjoyed it all!

 Babies and young children don’t require tickets to museums and they ride on public transport for free.